blockstack-packages/community-deprecated/README.md

 #### Stickers

-Drop us a line saying you'd like some stickers and we'll ship them to you
+Drop us a line saying you'd like some stickers and we'll ship them to you or - purchase your own via StickerMule: https://www.stickermule.com/user/1070678819/stickers
-- or -
-purchase your own here: https://www.stickermule.com/user/1070678819/stickers

 #### T-Shirts